-We often forget and take it for granted, floating through space at the incomprehensible speed of 390 kilometres per second (relative to the Cosmic Background Radiation) all while spinning on our own axis spinning around a star spinning around the centre of our galaxy.
+We often forget or take it for granted; We’re floating through space at the incomprehensible speed of 390 kilometers per second (relative to the Cosmic Background Radiation) all while spinning on our own axis spinning around a star spinning around the center of our galaxy.

-All of which wouldn't even matter if the Earths core didn't move about and produce a magnetic field which keeps the protective bubble we live in from buggering off into space.
-How's that for coordination.
+None of which would even matter if the Earth’s core didn’t move about and produce a magnetic field which keeps the protective bubble we live in from buggering off into space.
+How’s that for coordination.

 I’ve always thought it was a shame really, there’s a lot out there that can keep a space fan interested and grounded but very little that keeps everyone grounded.